 Use a toothpick to create two holes in each cherry tomato; this helps the marinade to flavor the insides.
 Soak bamboo skewers for 30 minutes before using to avoid burning.
 Serve these veggies alongside grilled tofu and seafood, or as a side dish with pasta.
 For a gluten-free version, swap GF tamari for the soy sauce.
-Check on this and more recipes for your veggies with our friends at Delicous Living.
+Check on this and more recipes for your veggies with our friends at Delicious Living.

 ● 4 cloves garlic, minced

 ● 1/4 cup fresh basil leaves, minced

 ● 2 tablespoons lemon juice

 ● 3 small green zucchini, cut diagonally into 1-inch chunks

 ● 3 small yellow squash, cut diagonally into 1-inch chunks

 ● 1 pound cherry tomatoes (see note above)

 ● 1 red onion, cut into 8 wedges

 Make the sauce: Combine all ingredients in a jar and shake well to combine.
 Refrigerate for up to 1 week.
 (Makes 1 1/2 cups.)